rust-secure-code/cargo-auditable/README.md

 ### Does this disclose any sensitive information?

+**TL;DR:** The list of enabled features is the only newly disclosed information.

 All URLs and file paths are redacted, but the crate names, feature names and versions are recorded as-is.
 At present panic messages already disclose all this info and more, except feature names.
 Also, chances are that you're legally obligated have to disclose use of specific open-source crates anyway, since MIT and many other licenses require it.

-So the list of enabled features is the only newly disclosed information.

 ### What about recording the compiler version?